-If you’ve ever had to buy a $40 iPhone dongle for your headphones that probably costs all but $0.50 to make, you’re probably not surprised that the Apple Pencil is $120.
-But don’t worry, you don’t have to take out a second mortgage just to have a stylus that will work with your iPad or iPhone.
-There are plenty of Apple Pencil alternatives that are just as great as the Apple one, and will save you quite a bit of coin as well.
-That said, don’t jump on the first Apple Pencil alternative you see.
-There are plenty of awful imitations out there, which is why we did some digging and found a handful of Pencil alternatives that are worth your time and money.
+If you’ve ever had to buy a $40 iPhone dongle for your headphones that probably costs all of fifty cents to make, you’re probably not surprised that the Apple Pencil costs $130.
+But don’t worry, you don’t have to dip into your savings account just to have a stylus that will work with your iPad or iPhone.
+The best Apple Pencil alternatives are just as great as the official Apple stylus, and these products will save you quite a bit of coin as well.
+That said, don’t jump on the first Apple Pencil alternative you find.
+There are plenty of awful imitations out there too, which is why we did some digging to find the best stylus for iPad and iPad Pro.
+All of the options below are worth your time and money.

 1. Adonit Note+